 Agent based modeling focuses on the individual active components of a system.
 This is in contrast to both the more abstract system dynamics approach, and the process-focused discrete event method.

-In agent based simulation, active entities, known as agents, must be identified and their behavior defined.
+With agent based modeling, active entities, known as agents, must be identified and their behavior defined.
 They may be people, households, vehicles, equipment, products, or companies, whatever is relevant to the system.
 Connections between them are established, environmental variables set, and simulations run.
 The global dynamics of the system then emerge from the interactions of the many individual behaviors.

-AnyLogic combines professional agent based, discrete event, and system dynamics modeling in one platform for efficient, no compromise results.
+AnyLogic combines professional discrete event, system dynamics and agent based modeling in one platform for efficient, no compromise results.

-Agent based modeling is a new way to look at your organization
+Agent based simulation modeling is a new way to look at your organization

 Traditional modeling approaches treat company employees, customers, products, facilities, and equipment as uniform groups, passive entities, or just resources in a process.